OCOCA Information for Providers

 • Fulfill all documentation requirements

-• Within thirty calendar days of writing a prescription, the attending physician shall submit a copy of the patient's written request, as well as copy of all the documentation required to the Department of Health
+• Within thirty calendar days of writing a prescription, the attending provider shall submit a copy of the patient's written request, as well as copy of all the documentation required to the Department of Health

 Medical record documentation requirements